mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 Arguably, it might even be better to put it _after_ the architecture as there are essentially already some forward references to architecture features involved.
 -->

-- Organizations do not have to trust each other (i.e., users, admins and software such as peers of another organization) as far as confidentiality is concerned.
+- Organizations do not have to trust each other (i.e., users, admins and software such as peers of another organization or arbitrary collusions thereof) as far as confidentiality is concerned.
 An organization can modify any software (including any hypervisor, operating system, or Fabric itself).
 Yet, such an organization would not be able to extract private state from the chaincode, or learn anything about the requests or responses of the victim organization (other than what the chaincode logic allows them to learn about it).